 A future full of possibilities

 El Proba-3 takeoff The launch is scheduled for December 2024 from the Satish Dhawan Space Centre in India.
 Although the planned mission duration is 18 months, the technology developed and tested on this mission is expected to be instrumental in future projects.
+Check the dates of the next eclipses in 2024

-Advances in formation flight, autonomous navigation and solar observation will lay the groundwork for even more complex and ambitious missions.
+Advances in formation flying, autonomous navigation and solar observation will lay the foundation for even more complex and ambitious missions.
 The possibility of creating modular space structures and functional with the autonomous coordination of multiple satellites promises to transform the future of space exploration.
 With Proba-3, we are not only closer to better understanding our Sun, but also to rethinking the way we design and operate high-precision space instruments.